kadetat/sphinx-template/source/paper/index.rst

 Django Paper
 ============

-**Thesis:** Django is a popular web application due to its framework and out-of-the-box features which allows Django to excel in building bigger, complex projects.

-Introduction

-    * How are big complicated web applications like Instagram and Spotify built?
-    * Thesis
-    * Popularity
-    * Framework and out-of-the-box features
-    * Why its good for complex projects
+Have you ever wondered how big, complicated web applications like Instagram and Spotify are built?
+Both Instagram and Spotify, and a lot other web applications, are actually built using the same framework, Django.
+Django is a popular web framework due to its architecture and out-of-the-box features which allows Django to excel in building bigger,complex projects.
+Django is considered among the top two most popular python web frameworks, and used by developers across the world.
+Django forces a consistent MVT structure for all Django projects and has out-of-the-box features, including ORM, web security, account management, and an admin panel.
+Finally, Django's framework and features puts Django at a disadvantage when building small applications, but allows Django to really excel at building large, complex projects.

 What is Django and how popular is it?
 -------------------------------------